 Daily Devotional: Psalms 51:1-6

-1 Be gracious to me, O God, according to your lovingkindness; According to the greatness of your compassion blot out my transgressions.
-2 Wash me thoroughly from my iniquity, And cleanse me from my sin.
-3 For I know my transgressions, and my sin is ever before me.
-4 Against you, you only, I have sinned, and done what is evil in your sight, so that you are justified when you speak, and blameless when you judge.
-5 Behold, I was brought forth in iniquity, and in sin my mother conceived me.
-6 Behold, you desire truth in the innermost being, and in the hidden part you will make me know wisdom.
+Have mercy on me, O God, according to your unfailing love; according to your great compassion blot out my transgressions.
+Wash away all my iniquity and cleanse me from my sin.
+For I know my transgressions, and my sin is always before me.
+Against you, you only, have I sinned and done what is evil in your sight, so that you are proved right when you speak and justified when you judge.
+Behold, I was brought forth in iniquity, and in sin my mother conceived me.
+Surely you desire truth in the inner parts; you teach me wisdom in the inmost place.

 Repent, then, and turn to God, so that your sins may be wiped out, that times of refreshing may come from the Lord, and that he may send the Christ, who has been appointed for you-even Jesus.
 He must remain in heaven until the time comes for God to restore everything, as he promised long ago through his holy prophets.